What are we doing?

 The Community Opiate Overdose Prevention Coalition helps combat the opioid epidemic in the county.
 Members include government and community partners, including criminal justice, emergency services, public health and human services personnel.

 A warm handoff program is underway as a cooperative effort between the county and its three local hospital emergency departments.
 This program is designed to immediately connect overdose survivors to recovery specialists.

-The Cumberland County Commissioners secured two years of free access to naloxone kits from the State for first responders, addressing costs of naloxone use by emergency medical providers.
-Holy Spirit Geisinger EMS serves as the coordinator for this program, which is funded by the PA Commission on Crime & Delinquency.
-This program expires in late 2019.
+The Cumberland County Commissioners have secured free access to naloxone kits from the State for first responders, addressing costs of naloxone use by emergency medical providers.
+Geisinger EMS serves as the coordinator for this program, which is funded by the PA Commission on Crime & Delinquency.
+This project runs through June 30, 2022.

 With leadership from the District Attorney’s Office, six municipal police departments (Hampden Township, East Pennsboro Township, Upper Allen Township, Silver Spring Township, Carlisle Borough and Mechanicsburg Borough) have committed personnel to the Cumberland County Drug Task Force, strengthening countywide enforcement efforts.

 County-managed treatment services were expanded to allow increased access to medication-assisted treatment (MAT) for individuals with opioid use disorders.
 MAT options include Methadone, Suboxone and Vivitrol.

 The opioid epidemic has contributed to a significant increase in out-of-home placements for children receiving County-managed child welfare services.
 With Capital Area Behavioral Health Collaborative reinvestment funding, the county added recovery support services for parents at risk of losing custody of their children, due to a substance abuse disorder.
 This is a joint project between Children & Youth, the Drug & Alcohol Commission and The RASE Project.